andreignatius/fin-eng-cpp/README.md

 4. Compile and run using either of the following scripts
   - For windows OS, run in console: `./build_and_run.bat`
   - For Mac OS, run in console: `./build_and_run.sh`

+## Part 2 Highlights
+- Organize the set of tradables into a portfolio for easy manipulation
+- Calculate DV01 and Vega of trades using the *RiskEngine*, where the interest rate or volatility at certain timeframe is perturbed by 0.001 to obtain the sensitivity
+- Structure the two required products by assigning different weights using Tikhonov regularization

 ## Notable Assumptions
 1. Bond Pricing